 All Other Fees

 Other fees include all charges, fines, and fees that are neither tuition nor mandatory enrollment fees.
 The Board, the President, or designee may establish these fees and use them for services, facilities, operations, and programs.
+Below is a non-exhaustive list of fees adopted by the President or designee through the Other Fees, Fines and Penalties process.

 Matriculation Fee: The Matriculation Fee is a one-time fee charged to newly admitted students upon enrollment.
 This one-time assessment was developed to reduce the large number of enrollment-related fees.
 The fees are also used to support academic programming for Freshman Interest Groups and other learning communities.

-Differential Tuition: Schools and colleges may charge tuition by course or program when special circumstances exist.
-These circumstances may include, but are not limited to, the extraordinary cost of offering the course or academic program (e.g., need for specialized equipment and supplies; accreditation standards; delivery methods).
-Setting tuition by program assigns a per-credit price for all the core courses in an academic program, whether or not the student is degree-seeking within that program.
-Differential course and program tuition rates are reviewed by the Tuition and Fee Advisory Board (TFAB) and approved by the Board as part of the fee-setting process.
-In the College of Business, undergraduate differential tuition fees are used to support student service staffing in the areas of academic advising, tutoring, and career advising services.
-Additional uses include expanded experiential learning opportunities and co-curricular activities (e.g., supporting student clubs).

-Undergraduate International Student Fee: The University sets the Undergraduate International Student Fee to provide a set of services and programming to support international students, including students enrolled in the American English Institute (“AEI”) program.
-The fee supports services related to academic support; enrollment services; increased immigration compliance and reporting as required by the federal government (such as SEVIS II); personal and cultural counseling and advising; and accelerated planning and delivery of new programs.

 Laboratory and Course Fees: Generally, laboratory and course fees are limited to fees for equipment, materials, field trips, or ancillary services consumed by the student as a part of course instruction where the equipment or material is not readily available for purchase through a private source.
 Fees can also cover one-on-one or small group physical education, music and dance instruction.
 Laboratory and course fees must be published.
 For further information https://brp.uoregon.edu/content/Fee-Guidelines.